dhsouthbend/databases/sections/2-buildtable.md

 [<<< Back](1-builddb.md) - [Next >>>](3-insertdata.md)

-# Building tables
+# Building Tables

 The next step is to create tables to hold your data.
-From here onwards, we are going to be using Python and SQL together to execute database queries.
+From here on, we are going to be using Python and SQL together to execute database queries.

 The syntax for creating a table in SQLite is: